obsidianmd/obsidian-help/en/How to/Working with multiple vaults.md

 ![[Vault picker.png]]

-You have the option to either open an existing folder of markdown files, create a new vault (which essentially just creates a new folder that you will put markdown files into), or opening a special vault containing these help files.
+You have the option to either open an existing folder of Markdown files, create a new vault (which essentially just creates a new folder that you will put Markdown files into), or opening a special vault containing these help files.
 The Help vault is stored in a special Obsidian folder (see [[How Obsidian stores data]]), but aside from that, it's a folder of files just like any other.

 [[Internal links]] aren't shared across Vaults.
 If you have one vault inside another vault, this can get confusing, so we recommend not doing that.

-Always remember, a vault is just a collection of markdown files.
+Always remember, a vault is just a collection of Markdown files.
 You can use whatever file management techniques you would normally to move them around on your file system, and Obsidian will automatically refresh to keep up.

 ### Transfer settings between vaults